California State Polytechnic University, Humboldt: History

-Graduate programs began being offered in 1947.
-Under President Siemens in 1952, HSU continued expanding by accepting students from abroad, including some from Yugoslavia, Germany, the Near East as well as US territories such as Samoa, Guam and Hawaii.
-KHSC, later KHSU, the first state college radio station in California, was established.
-In 1960, the college joined the newly formed California State College system.
-The junior college program, terminated at HSU in 1962, was re-established in 1964 at College of the Redwoods (CR) located at the southern edge of Eureka.
-CR is located only seventeen miles south of HSU, and the two institutions maintain a close working relationship, with many students transferring to HSU following graduation from CR.
+Graduate programs were first offered in 1947.
+Under President Cornelius H. Siemens in 1952, HSU continued expanding by accepting students from abroad, including some from Yugoslavia, Germany and the Near East, as well as U.S. territories such as American Samoa, Guam and Hawaii.
+KHSU began broadcasting from the school as a 10-watt carrier current radio station in 1947 (using the call sign KHSC until 1972), and on October 17, 1960, it became the first licensed, non-commercial station operated by a state college in California.
+Also in 1960, the college became a part of the newly-formed California State College system.
+The school's junior college program, terminated in 1962, was re-established in 1964 at College of the Redwoods (CR), located only 17 mi to the south in Eureka.
+The two institutions maintain a close working relationship, with many students transferring to Humboldt after graduating from CR.

-Student activism on campus rose through the 1960s and early 1970s, peaking in a protest against the Vietnam War with about 800 students (out of 3,600) participating in demonstrations on October 15, 1969.
-This was followed by another protest with nearly 3,000 students who planned a strike after the Cambodian Incursion.
-With similar events across the state, Governor Reagan shut down the CSC system in May 1970 for 5 days.
-The 1970s also saw the rise of feminist, cultural, and LGBT groups, and though the Women's Center would be the only one to survive through the 1980s, most groups would reappear by the mid-1990s.
-The campus currently hosts a United Students Against Sweatshops group that is active in lobbying for ethical products and services on campus.
+Student activism on campus rose through the 1960s and early 1970s, peaking in a protest of about 800 students (out of 3,600) against the Vietnam War on October 15, 1969.
+This was followed by another protest with nearly 3,000 students who planned to boycott classes after the Cambodian campaign.
+With similar events taking place across the state, Governor Ronald Reagan shut down the CSC system in May 1970 for five days.
+The 1970s also saw the rise of feminist, ethnocultural, and LGBT groups, and though the Women's Center was the only one to survive through the 1980s, most groups reappeared by the mid-1990s.

-David Philips (HSU alum) established the Humboldt Film Festival in 1967.
-It is now one of the oldest student-run festivals in the world.
-In 1996 the annual Explorations in Afro-Cuban Dance and Drum workshop began being held on the campus every July.
-The workshop is the largest assemblage of Afro-Cuban folkloric masters in the United States, drawing students from across the country and around the world.
+Alumnus David Philips established the Humboldt Film Festival in 1967, now one of the oldest student-run festivals in the world.